anishathalye/porcupine/README.md

 Porcupine's API is not stable yet.
 Please vendor this package before using it.

+If Porcupine runs really slowly on your model/history, it may be inevitable, due to state space explosion.
+See [this issue](https://github.com/anishathalye/porcupine/issues/6) for a discussion of this challenge in the context of a particular model and history.

 ## Citation

 If you use Porcupine in any way in academic work, please cite the following: